softcover/softcover_book/chapters/getting_started.md

 <!-- **Note:** Softcover is currently in private beta.
 Visit [Softcover.io](http://www.softcover.io/) to request an invitation. -->

 This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.
 Softcover consists of two principal parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).
+Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is animated by the philosophy of *full author ownership*---own your content, own your production toolchain, own your traffic, own your customer list:

+* **Own your content**: Authors retain copyright on all materials.
+* **Own your production toolchain**: The Softcover typesetting system is 100% open-source, so you aren't locked into a proprietary toolchain.
+* **Own your traffic**: Softcover supports custom domains.
+* **Own your customer list**: Authors get all relevant contact information and never have to use an intermediary to communicate with their customers.

+\noindent In short, Softcover is a publishing platform I would be willing to use even if I weren't one of the founders of the company.

-Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):
+A principal design goal ofSoftcover to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):

 1. Make ebooks, screencasts, etc.
 2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles